UP-macroecology/Keuth_RedListSDMs_2024/README.md

 *Script:* 02b_Simulations_Results_Plots.R

-In this script, I plot the abundances, extinction probabilities and real habitat loss values for all different species and landscapes for exploratory purposes
+In this script, I plot the abundances, extinction probabilities and real habitat loss values for all different species and landscapes for exploratory purposes.

 *Script:* 02c_Simulation_extract_dispersal.R

-In this script, I rerun the simulations to extract the empirical dispersal distances of every species.
+In this script, I rerun the simulations to extract the dispersal distances of every individual for every single year.
+This is done for every species and every replicated landscape.

 *misc.
 Scripts:*

-*Script:* Simulation_nr_replicateruns.R: Here, I obtained how many replicate runs still had a viable population in every year.
+*Script:* Simulation_nr_replicateruns.R: Here, I extract the number of replicated runs with a viable population size for every year from the simulation outputs.

 *Script:* text_labels_plots.R: This script contains text labels for various plots.

-*Script:* Cluster_clean.R:
+*Script:* Cluster_clean.R: This script is used to reduce the amount of data files on the HPC.
+Dispersal distances of individuals are stored in seperate files for every single replicated run.
+From these files I extract the data I need and store it all together in an Rdata file.

 ## 3. SDMs
 As the second step, I fitted SDMs using the simulation data.

 *Script:* 03_Spatial_Thinning.R

 In this script, I first obtain the absences and then thin the data points by removing every second cell.
 To obtain the absences I marked every cell that was not occupied by an individual in the respective replicated run as absence.
-After that I thinned the data points.

 *Script:* 04_SDM.R

-I estimated SDMs to ten randomly selected replicated runs.
+I estimated SDMs to ten randomly selected replicated runs using the presences and absences and the climate data from the simulation.
 I fitted three algorithms and further calculated an ensemble model and predicted the habitat suitability to every year under climate change.
 To obtain the habitat suitability sums for every year I removed cells below a certain threshold (obtained by maxTSS) and sumed up the habitat suitability for the other cells.
 I evaluated the performance of the SDMs against all 99 replicated runs that were not used for the fitting of the SDM.

 *Script:* 04d_SDM_dispersalassumption.R